How are stocks taxed in Canada?

 As you can see, you’ll pay more taxes for foreign investments that pay out dividends since you won’t be eligible for a Canadian tax credit to offset your taxes.

-Capital losses occur when your investments lose money over time.
-For example, if a company’s stocks are $200 each when you buy them and $100 each when you sell them, you’ll incur a capital loss for the amount of the difference ($100 in this case).
+Capital losses occur when your investments lose money.
+For example, if a company’s stock is worth $200 when you buy and $100 when you sell, you’ll incur a capital loss of $100.

 These losses aren’t taxed and you can use them to offset your capital gains tax in Canada.
-There are 3 main ways you can strategically do this:
+There are three main ways you can strategically do this:

 1. Claim your losses in the current year to reduce your capital gains in part or to zero (you must do this if you have any capital gains in the current year).